Shankar-001/Shankar-001/README.md

 A Software Developer
 --------------------

-I am currently working as a React JS Developer Intern at Competishun.
+I am currently working as a Sodtware Developer at magicpin.
 I know computer languages like C++, JavaScript and knowledge of Data Structures and Algorithms..
 I am currently doing coding in c++ mostly..
 I am proficient in both front-end and back-end development(MERN).

 * 🌍  I'm based in Jehanabad, Bihar
 * ✉️  You can contact me at [praveen01.ugec20@iiitranchi.ac.in](mailto:praveen01.ugec20@iiitranchi.ac.in)